ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 * Manifests and Software Evidence Claims: The sw-name claim for a Trusted Component holds the URI of the SUIT manifest for that component.

+A TAM implementation might simply accept a TEEP Agent as trustworthy based on a successful Attestation Result, and if not then attempt to update the TEEP Agent and all of its dependencies.
+This logic is simple but it might result in updating some components that do not need to be updated.

+An alternate TAM implementation might use any Additional Claims to determine whether the TEEP Agent or any of its dependencies are trustworthy, and only update the specific components that are out of date.

 # Mapping of TEEP Message Parameters to CBOR Labels {#tags}

 In COSE, arrays and maps use strings, negative integers, and unsigned